intelia-agility/mlspecialisation/usecase2/README.md

 ## Model Training
     Note: The following analysis can be found in the 05-KFP_Pipeline.ipynb.

+The best performing model is the DNN model trained using FastAI collab_learner.
+In order to control overfiting, the original data has been slipped into 75% as train set and 25% as test set.
+The model will be trained on the training set and eveluated using scaled RMSE and original RMSE on the test set.
+Unlike many other deep learning frameworks that use fixed learning rate or decreasing learning rate, FastAI uses cyclic learning rate to make the model training converge faster.

+We have a contraint to minimize the training cost, therefor, we didn't use GPU.
+The DNN model training took 10 minutes to fit.
+For reducing the cost, we used a simpified version of grid search to optimise the DNN performance: we ran several experiments to select the best performing model by changine the most important hyperparameter -- n_factors, which is the size of the depth of the DNN fully-connected layer.
+We found that the optimal number was 160.

 The deployed XGB model training is in the train_xgb component:

 <img src="./images/train_xgb.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>